gtancev/gtancev.github.io/_posts/2020-12-30-robust-covariance.md

 Note that the squared distance $d^2$ follows a $\chi^2$-distribution with $p$ degrees of freedom.
 To compute a critical distance (threshold) for the envelope, a quantile, i.e., the probability of observing a squared distance as extreme as the threshold — also known as p-value — is chosen, and the critical distance is then computed from the inverse cumulative distribution.
 (For one variable and a probability threshold/p-value of $0.05$, the critical $\chi^2$ value is $3.84$, which corresponds to the squared distance; the square root of that is $1.96$, which is consistent with the intuition for one dimension, e.g., from statistical tests.)

 This algorithm is implemented in the [elliptic envelope class of scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.covariance.EllipticEnvelope.html).
 Its most important hyperparameter is the amount of contamination $\nu$, which is related to the parameter $h$ in the original algorithm, since $\nu = 1-\frac{h}{n}$.
 This hyperparameter has to be tuned to obtain the desired performance.

+## Non-Parametric Methods

+The Mahalanobis distance is a simple and intuitive method that can perform well when the data is close to normally distributed.
+In other cases, the envelope might be not fit perfectly around the data, which is why non-parametric methods such as one-class support vector machine or isolation forest have been developed.
+In practice, different algorithms have to be evaluated — including hyperparameter optimization.
+Embedding these models in machines and devices can bring a lot of added-value and lead to competitive advantage, now it is up to research and development engineers/managers to spot such opportunities.